-For example, you can get discounts dependent on your situation.
-This includes discounts if you have a certain number of people in the house.
-There are also meanstested benefits that take into account your income and/or savings, such as Council Tax Support.
+You can get discounts depending on your situation.
+This includes discounts if you're disabled or have a certain number of people in the house.
+You can claim meanstested benefits to help too, such as Council Tax Support.
+These take into account your income and savings.